sandralundgren/css/README.md

 * Put a space before the opening brace `{` in rule declarations
 * In properties, put a space after, but not before, the `:` character.
 * Put closing braces `}` of rule declarations on a new line
-* Put blank lines between rule declarations
+* Put blank lines between rule declarations (except when they are related selectors?)
 * 80 character wide columns
 * Multi-line CSS
-* Meaningful use of whitespace
+* Meaningful use of whitespace (not very clear)

 But, as with anything, the specifics are somewhat irrelevant—consistency is key.